A Sexy Outfit? Check

 What are some of the recommendations to improve your batting average?

-~ Steal glances … Daniel noticed when I arrived at the clinic.
-I saw his sidelong look my way and his eyes followed me to x-ray.
+~ Steal glances … Daniel noticed when I arrived.
+I saw his sidelong look my way and his eyes followed me.

 ~ Make eye contact.
-Look directly into their eyes and hold the gaze … Our eyes met again across the clinic.
+Look directly into their eyes and hold the gaze … Our eyes met again across the room.

 ~ Then smile … I flashed him my biggest, most welcoming grin.

 ~ Introduce yourself only by your first name.
 Leave some mystery … “Hello.
 I’m Lisa.”
-But he knew that because it said so on my x-ray.
+But he knew that because it said so on my file.

 ~ Flirt with your body.
 Cock your head to the side, look adorable and play with your hair … He clasped the back of his neck, which made him seem taller and bigger by puffing out his chest.
 We have each signalled our interest in each other as predictably and instinctively as peacocks fan their tails.

-~ Wear something red … I licked my pink lips unconsciously.
+~ Wear something red … I licked my lips unconsciously.

 ~ Break the touch barrier … My hand brushed his arm as I left the clinic, fingers trailing along his bicep.